Sage-Bionetworks/portalsDocs/articles/views.md

 ## Update Annotations in Bulk

-File views can be used to update annotations in bulk.
+Views can be used to update annotations in bulk.
 To update other metadata in bulk, such as provenance, please see the [Bulk Processing](/articles/uploading_in_bulk.html) article.

-For example, if you would like to add the annotation `dogSays`:`woof` to every file in a fileview with the synId syn456, you can do:
+For example, if you would like to add the annotation `dogSays`:`woof` to every file in a `File View` with the synId syn456, you can do:

 {% tabs %}